danielribeiro/three-hub/README.md

 Thanks [Mr.doob](https://github.com/mrdoob) for the amazing work done in [three.js](https://github.com/mrdoob/three.js), which is the cornerstone of this project.

-Thanks to [Lee Stemkoski](https://github.com/stemkoski) for some [great demos](http://stemkoski.github.io/Three.js/) on lightning and shading.
+Thanks to [Lee Stemkoski](https://github.com/stemkoski) for the [great demos](http://stemkoski.github.io/Three.js/) on lightning and shading.

 ## Meta